The AT&T Issue Brief Library

 When a diverse workforce reflects society’s makeup, it serves as a foundation for good business.

-The success of our 140-year history of innovation begins with our people and a diverse and inclusive culture.
+The success of our 142-year history of innovation begins with our people and a diverse and inclusive culture.
 This culture benefits our business, employees, customers, investors and communities.
 Diversity is imperative to compete in the global marketplace and a diverse workforce allows us to better understand the different needs of our customers and deliver products and services that improve their daily lives.
 Our customers span the globe and represent every demographic group, and we best serve them when our workforce reflects their diversity.

-- Total U.S. workforce diversity: 32% women; 43% people of color
+- Total U.S. workforce diversity: 31% women; 43% people of color

 - Total U.S. management diversity: 35% women; 37% people of color

-- Total U.S. workforce retention rate: 82% women; 83% people of color
+- Total U.S. workforce retention rate: 85% overall; 82% women; 84% people of color

-- Total employee members of an Employee Resource Group/Employee Network: >136,230
+- Total employee members of an Employee Resource Group/Employee Network: 133K+

 At AT&T, success begins with our diverse and inclusive workforce—and our deliberate efforts to create a culture in which all employees have the opportunity to learn and grow.
-We have a history of promoting diversity and prohibiting discrimination; we’ve championed LGBT rights internally and externally since the 1970s, and we were a leader in developing our supplier diversity program almost 50 years ago.
+We have a history of promoting diversity and prohibiting discrimination; we’ve championed LGBT rights internally and externally since the 1970s and we were a leader in developing our supplier diversity program almost 50 years ago.

-- Senior Executive Diversity Council – chaired by the Chief Diversity Officer.
-This council oversees our 4 diversity and inclusion pillars: people, marketing, community and suppliers.
+- Senior Executive Diversity Council: Chaired by the Chief Diversity Officer, this council oversees our 4 diversity and inclusion pillars: people, marketing, community and suppliers.

-- Business Unit Diversity Councils – these councils meet monthly to develop, implement and oversee business unit initiatives to drive diversity awareness and employee engagement.
+- Business Unit Diversity Councils: These councils meet monthly to develop, implement and oversee business unit initiatives to drive diversity awareness and employee engagement.

 We also strive to cultivate an environment where our employees have every opportunity to excel.
 Our leadership tracks include (among others):

-- Executive Women’s Leadership Experience, which annually targets 20 top-, mid- and senior-level female leaders who have the potential to move to senior executive roles
+- Executive Women’s Leadership Experience, which annually targets 20 top mid- and senior-level female leaders who have the potential to move to senior executive roles.

 In addition to our development programs, AT&T University (TU) represents our commitment to continuous learning.
 We ensure that diversity and inclusion are embedded in all of our TU programs.
-TU educates employees on how to work effectively within a diverse culture and across multiple generations and instructs managers on how diversity and inclusion impact AT&T’s bottom line.
-TU also partners with AT&T’s D&I team to develop training courses to highlight the business case for diversity and to help employees identify and eliminate unconscious biases.
+TU educates employees on how to work effectively within a diverse culture and across multiple generations and instructs managers on how diversity and inclusion impact our bottom line.
+TU also partners with our D&I team to develop training courses to highlight the business case for diversity and to help employees identify and eliminate unconscious biases.

 By acknowledging our differences—whether we’re talking race, gender and sexual orientation or perspectives, physical and mental abilities, education and experience—we’re able to better serve our diverse customer base.

 Employee Resource Groups and Employee Networks